flask-restful/flask-restful/docs/quickstart.rst

-Note that unlike the argparse module, :py:meth:`reqparse.RequestParser.parse_args` returns a Python dictionary instead of a custom data structure.
+Note that unlike the argparse module, :meth:`reqparse.RequestParser.parse_args` returns a Python dictionary instead of a custom data structure.

-Using the :py:class:`reqparse` module also gives you sane error messages for free.
+Using the :class:`reqparse` module also gives you sane error messages for free.
 If an argument fails to pass validation, Flask-RESTful will respond with a 400 Bad Request and a response highlighting the error. ::